Maria Grazia Labate

 Engineering has many possible routes as a career – what do you find so special about applying your skills to the SKA?

-What I find amazing is that as engineer I can contribute to the discovery of the Universe and reveal its mysteries.
+What I find amazing is that as an engineer I can contribute to the discovery of the Universe and reveal its mysteries.
 When I decided to study engineering, I thought that this meant abandoning my dream to work in science and astronomy.
 I knew that engineering was crucial to scientific and astronomical discoveries, but what SKA showed me is how strong and amazing this interaction can be.

 In the SKA we work in an environment where collaboration between engineers and scientists is essential, where everything you do and you work for has a clear impact on what you can discover, and you know this.
 It is amazing how when you work to improve the performance of the system or sub-systems or when you work to solve some issues, you immediately think: I do this so we can discover more about the Universe.
-Working for SKA is an unique opportunity, it gives you the privilege to collaborate with amazing people, projects and institutions from all over the world, to understand better the interaction among different disciplines involving different skills, to be part of something special, and, as you can see, to learn a lot from it.
+Working for the SKA Observatory is an unique opportunity, it gives you the privilege to collaborate with amazing people, projects and institutions from all over the world, to understand better the interaction among different disciplines involving different skills, to be part of something special, and, as you can see, to learn a lot from it.

 Was space always a source of fascination for you, when you were growing up in southern Italy?